 The squash fold is essentially a neat way of "squashing" your paper into position.
 It is a compound fold that is a combination of creases that are more or less performed simultaneously.
-After precreasing the model, you collapse it into the shape that is shown in the next photo or diagram in the instructions you are following.
-Two layers of paper are opened... up from a central point.
+As illustrated in the photo, you will be precreasing the model.
+Then, you will collapse it into the shape that is shown your instructions you are following.
+Two layers of paper open up from a central point.

-It is very important to look at your specific design instructions to get a feel for the correct placement of the paper during a squash fold.
+Look at your specific design instructions to get a feel for the correct placement of the paper during a squash fold.
 Some, but not all, squash folds are symmetrical.
-Making a squash fold that is symmetrical when it is supposed to be off towards the left side of the model will through off all of the other steps in your project.
+If you make a squash fold that is symmetrical when it is supposed to be off towards one side of the model will throw off all of the other steps in your project.